 This protein is part of the hair structure.
 So keratin provides fullness and healthy shine.
 Less beautiful: It is made from ground hooves, horns and feathers.

-🧴 Often found in shampoo, conditioner and other hair care products
+🧴 Commonly found in shampoo, conditioner and other hair care products

-This protein ensures firm tissue and a firm complexion.
+This protein ensures taut tissue and a firm complexion.
 But it is derived from the fat or bones of cattle and pigs.

 🧴 Often found in skin creams and serums

 🌱 Vegan alternatives: There is no such thing as a plant-based ingredient that replaces collagen.
 However, similar effects are achieved with active ingredient combinations of amino acids, antioxidants and plant extracts.
-Face massages also stimulate the skin's own collagen synthesis.
+In addition, facial massages stimulate the skin's own collagen synthesis .